Entry-Level Professional Master of Arts Degree

 *USC does not require applicants to submit foreign transcripts to a third-party evaluator prior to being admitted; however, if you are applying to other programs that do require such an evaluation be submitted to OTCAS, we strongly recommend that you use the services provided by the International Education Research Foundation (IERF).

-*Applicants who fall slightly below any of the GPA and GRE general test admission criteria can be considered for conditional admission at the regular decision deadline (February 15).
+*Applicants who fall slightly below any of the GPA and GRE general test admission criteria can be considered for conditional admission.
 If you have questions about your specific situation, please feel free to contact us.

 - Submit three letters of recommendation (evaluations) from professors, therapists, and/or other professionals familiar with your capabilities and achievements.
 Recommendations (evaluations) should be submitted electronically through OTCAS.

 - Submit a personal statement through the USC program specific questions section of OTCAS in response to the following prompt: How will your unique background and perspective enrich our program and the profession of occupational therapy?
 Describe the vision you have for yourself as an occupational therapist and how USC will provide a means to get there.
 Please highlight information that would not be discerned through other application materials such as transcripts, resumes, etc. (max.
 3,000 characters, including spaces).
 Please note: the USC Admissions Committee will be focusing mainly on the personal statement included in the USC program materials section, written to this prompt, and not on the general OTCAS personal statement that is sent to all programs.